 Some properties of larger programs than the one presented here were automatically proved correct by means of many static analysis techniques.
-For example, Berdine et al. (2011) describe a tool (Slaver) that can automatically prove memory safety of industrial systems such as Windows device drivers.
+For example, Berdine et al. (2011) describe a tool (Slayer) that can automatically prove memory safety of industrial systems such as Windows device drivers.
 Another advanced tool that was applied to large, safety-critical, embedded, real-time software is presented by Blanchet et al. (2002).
 They acknowledge that their tool works for a restricted class of programs and properties.
 VeriFast and Frama-C are another two static analysis tools that have been applied to large programs (Hartig et al., 2010; Philippaerts et al., 2014).
-Although all code inspection, and model-based testing as a complementary verification activity.
+Although all these tools represent remarkable achievements in their field, the proven properties are not functional or do not fully cover a functional verification of the implementation.

-We could not find works presenting the combined application of all the techniques shown in this paper in the same project, that is: formal specification, formal verification of the specification, program annotation with respect to the specification as the basis for
+We could not find works presenting the combined application of all the techniques shown in this paper in the same project, that is: formal specification, formal verification of the specification, program annotation with respect to the specification as the basis for code inspection, and model-based testing as a complementary verification activity.